EGhost98/Primenumbers_Asg/README.md

-# Primenumbers Technologies Django Assignment README
+# Primenumbers Technologies Django Assignment

 This is a Django project that includes fuzzy search functionality for restaurant dishes.